Dr Thomas Becker

 - Anestis Tsakiridis, University of Sheffield

-Tsarouchas TM, Wehner D, Cavone L, Munir T, Keatinge M, Lambertus M, Underhill A., Barrett T, Kassapis E, Ogryzko N, Feng Y, van Ham TJ, Becker T*, Becker CG* (2018) Dynamic control of proinflammatory cytokines Il-1beta and Tnf-alpha by macrophages in zebrafish spinal cord regeneration.
-Nat Commun 9, 4670
+Tsarouchas TM, Wehner D, Cavone L, Munir T, Keatinge M, Lambertus M, Underhill A, Barrett T, Kassapis E, Ogryzko N, Feng Y, van Ham TJ, Becker T, Becker CG (2018) Dynamic control of proinflammatory cytokines Il-1β and Tnf-α by macrophages is necessary for functional spinal cord regeneration in zebrafish, Nature Communication 7;9(1):4670 DOI: 10.1101/332197

 Caldwell L J, Davies NO, Cavone L, Mysiak KS, Semenova SA, Panula P, Armstrong JD, Becker CG*, Becker T* (2018) Regeneration of dopaminergic neurons in adult zebrafish depends on immune system activation and differs for distinct populations.
 BioRxiv doi: https://doi.org/10.1101/367151